 - Can the VPN pass privacy tests such as the prevention of DNS leaks and IPv6 leaks?

 - Does the VPN run its own DNS servers or do they potentially expose your Internet use to a third-party DNS server?

 - Has the VPN service undergone an independent third-party audit to verify its privacy and security functionality?

 Encryption enables privacy.

-- Does the VPN offer OpenVPN and/or WireGuard highly secure tunneling and encryption protocols?
-(Beware that PPTP (Point-to-Point Tunneling Protocol) is not secure.)
+- Does the VPN offer the highly secure OpenVPN and/or WireGuard tunneling and encryption protocols?
+Beware that PPTP (Point-to-Point Tunneling Protocol) is not secure.

 - Does the encryption employ perfect forward secrecy (PFS)?